Ananda Mahidol: World War II

 On 8 December 1941, Thailand was invaded by Japan.
 Despite fierce fighting in Southern Thailand, the fighting lasted only five hours before ending in a ceasefire.
 Thailand and Japan then formed an alliance making Thailand part of the Axis alliance until the end of World War II.
-King Ananda was away from the country, as he had returned to Switzerland to complete his studies, and Pridi Phanomyong served as regent in his absence.
+King Ananda was away from the country, as he had returned to Switzerland to complete his studies, and Pridi Banomyong served as regent in his absence.
 From 24 January 1942, Thailand became a formal ally of the Empire of Japan and a member of the Axis.
-Under Plaek Pibunsonggram, Thailand declared war on the Allied powers.
+Under Plaek Phibunsongkhram, Thailand declared war on the Allied powers.
 The regent refused to sign the declaration and it was thus legally invalid.
 Many members of the Thai government, including the Siamese embassy in Japan, acted as de facto spies in the Seri Thai underground on the side of the Allies, funnelling secret information to British intelligence and the US Office of Strategic Services.
 By 1944, it was apparent that Japan was going to lose the war.
 Bangkok suffered heavily from the Allied bombing raids.
-These, plus economic hardships, made the war and the government of Plaek Pibunsonggram very unpopular.
-In July, Plaek Pibunsonggram was ousted by the Seri Thai-infiltrated government.
+These, plus economic hardships, made the war and the government of Plaek Phibunsongkhram very unpopular.
+In July, Plaek Phibunsongkhram was ousted by the Seri Thai-infiltrated government.
 The National Assembly reconvened and appointed the liberal lawyer Khuang Aphaiwong prime minister.
 Japan surrendered on 15 August 1945, and Allied military responsibility for Thailand fell to Britain.